Poblicia fuliginosa

 Poblicia fuliginosa, the sumac speckled lanternfly, is a planthopper native to the eastern and central United States, described by Guillaume-Antoine Olivier in 1791.
 The generic placement of the species had been disputed, but a 2025 revision clarified its correct placement in Poblicia.

 Description

-Poblicia fuliginosa is mostly dark in color, with miniscule, pale specks on the forewings.
+Poblicia fuliginosa is mostly dark in color, with minuscule, pale specks on the forewings.
 The head, specifically the vertex, is short and broad.
 The hindwings are a smoky grayish-transparent color, except for the proximal area, which is mostly black with two pale blue splotches.
 The bulbous eyes do not exceed the width of the closed forewings.
 The thorax and frontal abdominal segments are black, while the posterior abdominal segments are red.
 Adults are 8–17 mm long.
 The legs often have two white bands on them.
 Nymphs are grayish-brown, with a dark brown thorax and a white head and abdomen.
 They have thorns/bumps all over their body.

 Like many planthoppers, P. fuliginosa prefers to jump rather than fly.